Chinmay1206/M2-EmbSys/Project/5_Report/Readme.md

 The status of the system could be monitored by a LCD screen or a web page that provides a brilliant graphical representation.
 Colours are used to depict various scenarios with respect to the amount of liquid in the tanks or containers and the buzzer buzzes when the limit exceeds the permissible quantity of fill.

+# Identifying features:

+  * Living in an era where we need to save more electricity, a water level controller is ideal at saving power.
+  * A water level controller helps save money by limiting the waste of water and electricity.
+  * Another notable advantage with these devices is that they regulate on their own.

  # JUSTIFICATION:

  Automatic water level monitor came into existence because of human error and inconsistence that is associated with manually operated waterpumping machine.
 This is because it takes time for individual who is manually operating the water pump to turn off the pumping machine and this may cause water spillage and at times the individual might not know that the water level has drop so low until the tank is completely empty.This was the problem that leads to the development of the ideal of anautomatic water level control and automatic pump short down.